Why you need to optimize your LinkedIn profile today

 And that would be your first mistake.
 LinkedIn is a professional networking site; the emphasis being on "professional."
 Your photo should speak to both your credibility and your personal brand.

-Steven Starks, the senior manager of career advising programs and operations at University of Phoenix, puts it this way: "Think about how you’d want to present yourself to your potential future boss.
-Your photo is your digital first impression."
+Or, to put it another way, think about how you’d want to present yourself to your future boss.
+Your photo is your digital first impression.

-Next, optimize your LinkedIn by adding keywords that are relevant to your industry and experience and make your profile that much easier to find.
-Finally, consider adding work-related media, such as videos and presentations; articles and publications that feature you; and your personal website and portfolio.
+Next, optimize your LinkedIn by adding keywords that are relevant to your industry and experience.
+Doing so will make your profile that much easier to find.
+Finally, consider adding work-related media, such as videos and presentations, articles and publications that feature you.
+Including your personal website and portfolio is also a good idea because your profile is all about branding.

 In creating a fully formed picture of yourself, through well-written copy, appropriate imagery and media that speak to your accomplishments, you are (re-)introducing yourself to potential contacts and employers.

-Once you’ve completed your profile, the next step to optimize your LinkedIn profile is to stay engaged.
-Consider joining groups and connecting with your connections’ connections.
-(When you reach out to connect, especially with someone you don’t know very well, include a personalized message like, "I really liked the article you wrote/posted on such-and-such.")
+Note: When you reach out to connect, especially with someone you don’t know very well, include a personalized message like, "I really liked the article you wrote/posted on such-and-such."

 Also, ask for recommendations and endorsements.
 The worst someone can say is no, and getting those honest evaluations on your profile makes a recruiter’s job a little bit easier when highlighting your skills to a potential employer.